 Whenever Christ prayed, He always addressed God as the Father, except once.
 When He was on the cross, Christ cried out in a loud voice, “My God, my God, why have you forsaken me?”
-Matt 27:46.
-At that point, Christ had lost His sonship.
-He got the curse we deserved so we could get God’s blessings.
-Gal 3:13-14.
+(Matthew 27:46) At that point, Christ had lost His sonship.
+He took on the curse we deserved so we could get God’s blessings (Galatians 3:13-14).

 Abraham received God’s blessing.
-Then he became the channel of blessings to all on earth because Christ was Abraham’s descendant.
-Gen. 12:2-3.
-Similarly, after receiving God’s blessing, we also could bring blessings to others.
+Then he became the channel of blessings to all on earth because Christ was Abraham’s descendant (Genesis 12:2-3).
+Similarly, after receiving God’s blessing, we also can bring blessings to others.

 In conclusion, through Christ, we get God’s blessings.
 God loves us as much as He loves Christ.
-From that, we become the source of blessings to others.
+From that, we become a source of blessings to others.

-But could we follow the commandments, such as love the Lord your God with all our heart, or love our neighbor as ourselves?
-Matthew 22:36-40.
+Many think God will accept them if they follow the Ten Commandments.
+But can we follow them?
+Can we love the Lord with all our heart, or love our neighbor as ourselves?
+(Matthew 22:36-40)

-When we could not, we try to hide our weaknesses.
+When we fail, we try to hide our weaknesses.
 Just like going out on a date, we struggle to cover up our blemishes and accentuate our best qualities.

 We have been doing that since Adam.
 Initially, the naked Adam and Eve felt no shame.
-But they listened to the serpent, and decided to be their own master.
-Suddenly, they knew they were naked.
-They were ashamed.
-They hid, feeling not acceptable by God.
+But they listened to the serpent and decided to be their own masters.
+Suddenly, they knew they were naked, and they were ashamed.
+They hid, feeling insufficient.

-As time goes by, instead of trying to please God, we try to please someone else, or we focus on something else.
-We are insecure and spend lots of effort to patch up.
+Instead of trying to please God, we try to please someone else, or we focus on something else.
+We are insecure and spend lots of effort to cover up.

 The way to God is through Christ.
 Through Christ’s crucifixion, we become good in God’s eyes.